manjuyod/TC-Parent-Portal/replit.md

 This is a Tutoring Club Parent Portal - a full-stack TypeScript web application that allows parents to view their children's tutoring information, manage schedules, and handle billing.
 The application is built as a modern monorepo with a React frontend, Express.js backend, and shared schema definitions.

-The portal provides functionality for parent authentication, student overview with progress tracking, session scheduling and change requests, and billing management.
-The system was migrated from a legacy Flask/SQL Server application to a modern TypeScript stack.
+The portal provides functionality for parent authentication using email and phone number credentials, student overview with progress tracking, session scheduling and change requests, and billing management.
+The system was migrated from a legacy Flask/SQL Server application to a modern TypeScript stack while maintaining connection to the existing SQL Server database.

 # User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (August 2025)
+- Updated authentication system to use email as username and phone number as password
+- Connected to existing SQL Server database using legacy table structure (tblInquiry, tblstudents, tblSessionSchedule)
+- Implemented SQL Server storage functions with error handling for stored procedures
+- Added Tutoring Club branding with official logo and color scheme

 # System Architecture